kiwicom/nitrolib/docs/components.md

 type Props = {|
   t: string,
   values: { [key: string]: React.Node },
+  // defaulted
+  transform?: (value: string) => string, // identity
 |};
 ```

 The same as `Translate`, except values are `React.Node`.
 Useful when you need to inject elements with event handlers!

+> The text output can be transformed using the `transform` function.

 Context needs:
 * **intl**